 Equip yourself with essential insights to efficiently handle legal issues related to environment, energy, and buildings.
 Gain a thorough understanding of the regulatory frameworks, compliance obligations, and sustainable practices imperative to the property sector.
 Designed for property law practitioners, our practical guidance ensures you are well-prepared to navigate the evolving landscape of environmental and energy considerations within developments, transactions, and operations.
 Stay ahead with expert advice and keep your clients informed and compliant with industry standards.

-The Royal Institution of Chartered Surveyors (RICS) has provided an update on its ongoing review of consultation feedback on the second edition of the...
+The Royal Institution of Chartered Surveyors (RICS) has published the second edition of its valuation standard for secured lending on multi-storey,...

 Severance of a joint tenancySeverance is the process by which a joint tenancy is converted into a tenancy in common.
 It is a matter of evidence...